vaultchem/molvault/README.md

-# MolVault

 <p align="center">
   <img src="logo_app.png" width="30%" height="40%" />
 </p>

-## Predict properties of 🤫CONFIDENTIAL🤫 molecules🧬 using machine learning?
+## Predict properties of 🤫CONFIDENTIAL🤫 molecules🧬 using machine learning🤖?
 ## Concerned about leaking your data to a competitor🕵️‍♂️